melashu/kibur-api-doc/README.md

 The admin and the casher may want to see short current day order summery, In such case you can send request to `/api/v1/orders/total_order_summery/{user_name}`

-> Note: Here `user_name` parameter is an optional parameter if you didn't include user name in your request, the API considers the request comes from the admin user and return the summery of orders created by different casher.
+> Note: Please note that the `user_name` parameter is optional.
+If you omit the `user_name` parameter in your request, the API will assume you are an admin user and return a summary of orders created by different cashiers.

 for example if you send a request `get` to `/api/v1/orders/total_order_summery`, the api consider this request is from the adminuser and it returns